 What the Arc brings to console play

-If you want broad, room-filling Atmos that also sounds superb with music and streaming, the Arc is a natural fit.
-Its upward-firing drivers and refined spatial upmix render convincing height cues for helicopter rotors, rain, and overhead ambience in many living rooms.
-You’ll get a clear midrange that helps dialogue-heavy scenes land — useful in story-driven games — and measured low distortion at conversational and gaming volumes.
+If you want broad, room-filling Atmos that also sounds superb with music and streaming, the Sonos Arc stands out at the premium end.
+Its upward-firing drivers and refined spatial upmix render convincing height cues — helicopter rotors, rain, overhead ambience — in most living room layouts.
+You’ll also get a clear midrange that helps dialogue-heavy scenes land, useful in story-driven games, along with low distortion at both conversational and gaming volumes.

 How to set it up for PS5/Xbox (practical steps)